+A recent review shows that machine learning techniques have gained a lot of attention for mosquito control in urban environments~\cite{Joshi2021review}.
+Following that trend, the authors of~\cite{bravo2021automatic} also address the detection of potential mosquito breeding grounds using a UAV.
+They aim to detect water tanks as well as scenarios containing objects that can hold stagnant water.
+The work in~\cite{Motta2020optimization} proposes a neural network-based model to extract features from the images of mosquitoes to automate the classification among the \textit{Aedes aegypti}, \textit{Aedes albopictus}, and \textit{Culex quinquefasciatus} species.
+The authors of~\cite{Minakshi2020high} propose an algorithm to detect water bodies that may serve as breeding sites for the main malaria vectors, namely the \textit{Anopheles gambiae} and \textit{Anopheles funestus} species.

-Regarding mosquito breeding grounds detection, we start pointing out the work in~\cite{Agarwal2014a}, where the authors propose a system to identify potential mosquitoes breeding sites in geotagged images received from the population.
+In~\cite{Agarwal2014a}, the authors propose a system to identify potential mosquito breeding sites in geotagged images received from the population.
 The images are converted into feature vectors using the bag of visual words model through the scale-invariant feature transform (SIFT) descriptor to train a support vector machine (SVM) classifier.
-According to classification, the system outputs a heat map highlighting the regions with the highest risk of having mosquitoes habitats.
-The authors of~\cite{Prasad2015a} use a trained SVM classifier to detect water puddles in images obtained from videos that can have stagnant water, acquired by a quadcopter.
-The work in~\cite{Mehra2016a} trains an ensemble of naive Bayes classifiers with speeded-up robust features (SURF) features extracted from thermal and gray level images to detect stagnant water.
+According to classification, the system outputs a heat map highlighting the regions with the highest risk of having mosquito habitats.
+The work in~\cite{Mehra2016a} uses an ensemble of naive Bayes classifiers with speeded-up robust features (SURF) extracted from thermal and gray level images to detect stagnant water.
+The approaches in~\cite{Agarwal2014a, Mehra2016a} only classify the images as to whether containing or not potential breeding grounds, not providing a precise spatial localization, basing the analysis on a limited number of object types.

 The authors of~\cite{Haddawy2019} use images from Google Street View, Google image search, and Common Objects in Context (COCO) dataset to train and test the Faster R-CNN to detect tires, buckets, potted plants, garbage bins, vases, bowls, and cups.